(don’t miss the new video at the bottom of this page)

 Browsing native animals such as kangaroos, wallabies, possums and introduced browsing animals like hares and rabbits will not feed on either of the two main Leptospermum species discussed here, once they are well established, even in periods of extreme drought and shortages of their usual feed.

-These animals, with their territorial instincts, may usually have a nibble of newly transplanted seedlings out of curiosity at seeing something new in their immediate environment.
+These animals, with their territorial instincts, may usually browse newly transplanted seedlings out of curiosity at seeing something new in their immediate environment/territory.

 But after that, the astringency of the oil in the foliage along with the prickly foliage (particularly in the case of L. scoparium) deters them from any major browsing in the medium to long-term.

-In some instances birds, in particular, magpies will lift seedlings out of the ground.
+In some instances birds, in particular, magpies will lift newly-planted seedlings out of the ground.

 Where damage occurs to new plantings, it can often be difficult to identify the culprit.
 I can recommend the use of wildlife cameras so resolve this issue.